Phil Coke: Oakland Athletics

 On June 27, 2015, Coke signed a minor league deal with the Oakland Athletics.
-He was assigned to the Triple-A Nashville Sounds, but was released on August 18.
+He was initially assigned to High-A Stockton.
+He later joined the Triple-A Nashville Sounds but was released on August 18.

 Atlanta Braves

-Coke signed a minor league contract with the Atlanta Braves on March 11, 2016.
+On March 11, 2016, Coke signed a minor league contract with the Atlanta Braves.
 On March 26, 2016, he was released.

 Lancaster Barnstormers

 On April 10, 2016, Coke signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+He made 1 start throwing 4 innings giving up 6 hits 2 ER (4.50 ERA) 1 walk and 3 strikeouts.

-Return to the Yankees
+New York Yankees (second stint)

 On April 25, 2016, the Yankees acquired Coke from the Atlantic League, and assigned him to Scranton/Wilkes-Barre.
 The Yankees promoted Coke to the major leagues on May 6.
-He was designated for assignment on May 17.
+After allowing five runs on seven hits and four walks in six innings, he was designated for assignment on May 17.
 On May 20, he was outrighted from the 40-man roster and optioned to Triple-A Scranton/Wilkes Barre.

 Pittsburgh Pirates

-On September 22, 2016, the Pirates acquired Coke from the Yankees for cash considerations.
+On September 22, 2016, the Pittsburgh Pirates acquired Coke from the Yankees for cash considerations.
+He was designated for assignment on October 5.
+He cleared waivers and elected free agency on October 11.